Chixpy/Emuteca/!bin/Images/VerInfo/!readme.txt

 Any other questions about this icon set please contact mjames@gmail.com

-Emuteca note: Obviously, the whole icon set is not here.
+Emuteca's note: Obviously, the whole icon set is not here.